paraggems1/Airflow-ETL-Demo/README.md

 # Airflow-ETL-Demo (Python + SQL, Docker)

+## Author: Parag Sonawane
+## Created and maintained by Parag Sonawane

 This is a small hands-on ETL project built to practice Apache Airflow orchestration, Python-based data transformation, and PostgreSQL loading using a local Docker setup.

 Instead of using Spark or large-scale infrastructure, this project focuses on core ETL concepts, workflow design, modular scripting, and reproducible local execution.